-Who is eligible to attend Oklahoma Virtual Charter Academy?
+Who is eligible to attend Oklahoma Virtual Charter Academy (OVCA)?

 Is the program available to children without a permanent address?

 The McKinney Act of 1987, or P.L.
-100-77, ensures that each child of a homeless individual, and each homeless youth shall have equal access to the same free, appropriate public education as provided to other children and youth.
-The act has been amended and is considered the McKinney-Vento Act currently.
-Under the Act, schools are prohibited from delaying a homeless child's entry into school due to delays in obtaining school records.
-Rules regarding guardianship must be waived for homeless students living with foster parents or relatives other than their legal guardians.
-Individuals who would be considered McKinney-Vento students would be in housing temporarily and due to hardship, the housing is substandard or considered inadequate or a student is not living with a parent or guardian.
+100-77, ensures that each child of a homeless individual, and each homeless youth, shall have equal access to the same free, appropriate public education as provided to other children and youth.
+The act has been amended and is currently considered the McKinney-Vento Act.
+Under the act, schools are prohibited from delaying a child’s entry into school due to delays in obtaining school records.
+Rules regarding guardianship must be waived for students living with foster parents or relatives other than their legal guardians.
+Individuals who are considered McKinney-Vento students are in housing temporarily, and due to hardship, their housing is substandard or considered inadequate or a student is not living with a parent or guardian.

-Oklahoma Virtual Charter Academy can offer school supplies and other additional services to qualifying homeless youth.
+OVCA can offer school supplies and other services to qualifying homeless youth.
 Determinations of qualifying students are made on a case-by-case basis.